Plaza Miranda: Design and layout

-The plaza is lit at night through the use of several floodlights installed at strategic points throughout the area, both on the ground and on top of the colonnade.
-This and a sound system are controlled electronically from a control room located within the Lacson Underpass, located to the southeast.
+The plaza is lit at night by several floodlights installed at strategic points throughout the area, both on the ground and on top of the colonnade.
+This and a sound system are controlled electronically from a control room located within the Lacson Underpass to the southeast.

 Surrounding buildings and structures

-Aside from the Quiapo Church, several other notable buildings are located within the vicinity of Plaza Miranda. he most notable buildings within the plaza's vicinity are the F&C Tower (formerly the Picache Building), which formerly housed the headquarters of the Philippine Savings Bank, and the Times Theater, one of Manila's oldest cinemas.
-Prior to the 1970s, a building which stood opposite the present-day Plaridel Corner featured an electronic news ticker operated by The Manila Times; the building has since been demolished and in its place was built the Plaza Miranda branch of Mercury Drug, whose façade features a large LED display.
+Aside from the Quiapo Church, several other notable buildings surround Plaza Miranda.
+The most prominent buildings within the plaza's vicinity are the F&C Tower (formerly the Picache Building), which formerly housed the headquarters of the Philippine Savings Bank, and the Times Theater, one of Manila's oldest cinemas.
+Before the 1970s, a building which stood opposite the present-day Plaridel Corner featured an electronic news ticker operated by The Manila Times; the building has since been demolished, and in its place was built the Plaza Miranda branch of Mercury Drug, whose façade features a large LED display.
 In 2015, the two displays were replaced with a single large LED display — said to be the largest in Asia — measuring 11.5 m by 24.8 m.

-The area around R. Hidalgo Street is also known as the "photographers' haven", owing to the presence of several buildings which house shops offering photography-related services, some of which have been in operation for decades.
+The area around R. Hidalgo Street is also known as the "photographers' haven" owing to the presence of several buildings that house shops offering photography-related services, some of which have been in operation for decades.

-Three of the seven entrances to the Lacson Underpass are located within the vicinity of Plaza Miranda: the Carriedo entrance is at the plaza's northwest corner, while the Villalobos entrance is located across from the Plaridel Corner, in front of the Mercury Drug Plaza Miranda.
-The Paterno entrance meanwhile is located at the northeast corner, beside the Quiapo Church.
+Three of the seven entrances to the Lacson Underpass are located within the vicinity of Plaza Miranda: the Carriedo entrance at the plaza's northwest corner, the Villalobos entrance across from the Plaridel Corner in front of the Mercury Drug Plaza Miranda, and the Paterno entrance at the northeast corner beside the Quiapo Church.